24 hours customer service +9779849693351

 For anyone looking for a quiet, off-the-beaten-path trek in Nepal, the Jomsom to Dolpo route is a perfect choice.
 Whether you love adventure and nature or want to experience traditional Tibetan culture, this trek provides a truly unforgettable journey.

-Trekking from Jomsom Dolpo trek: A Journey Through Time
+Trekking from Jomsom Dolpo Trek: A Journey Through Time

 Culture: Kagbeni is a Tibetan-influenced village with a 500-year-old monastery, chortens, mani walls, and prayer flags fluttering in the wind.
 Its mud-brick houses reflect ancient salt trade routes.

-Jomsom Dolpo trek Overview
+Jomsom Dolpo Trek Overview

 The Jomsom Dolpo trek winds through the southern section of Dolpo, home to mystical landscapes, centuries-old monasteries, and the famous Shey Phoksundo Lake.
 Unlike the Upper Dolpo trek, which requires more time and expense, the Lower Dolpo route is relatively more accessible yet equally rewarding.